tim2611/csr.py/README.md

 #
 #
-tkinter gui with python for generating csr with openssl Just a gui to create a privatekey and csr with openssl
+tkinter gui with python for generating csr with openssl Just a gui to create a private-key and csr with openssl